-Dr Timothy Leary, a Harvard psychologist, was studying the effects of psilocybin (a psychedelic found in magic mushrooms), when he received a sample of something that would revolutionize neuroscience as they knew it—LSD.
+Dr Timothy Leary, a Harvard psychologist, was studying the effects of psilocybin (a psychedelic found in magic mushrooms) when he received a sample of something that would revolutionize neuroscience—LSD.
 This consciousness-altering drug, which had been accidentally developed by a Swiss chemist trying to create a stimulant, was sent to Dr Leary in a bid to further understand the therapeutic potential of psychedelics.

-Psychedelics had been used in shamanic rituals for millennia but now, for the first time, they were finding themselves moved into the labs and test tubes of distinguished researchers.
+Psychedelics had been used in shamanic rituals for millennia, but now, for the first time, they were moving into the labs and test tubes of distinguished researchers.

 And so began almost two decades of fervent investigation into these mind-altering drugs.
-Over 1000 research papers were published in the 50’s and 60’s and the results were astounding.
-In study after study, LSD showed that it could treat depression, anxiety, PTSD, and addiction where other drugs could not.
-But, as these research drugs found their way onto the black market, prohibitions inevitably rolled in and psychedelics were largely forgotten about.
+Over 1000 research papers were published in the 1950’s and 60’s and the results were astounding.
+In study after study, LSD was shown to effectively treat depression, anxiety, PTSD, and addictions when other drugs did not.
+But, as these research drugs found their way onto the black market, prohibitions inevitably rolled in and psychedelics were largely forgotten.

 Today, 50 years after LSD was first banned, psychedelics are making a comeback.

-Across the world, microdoses of LSD are used by entrepreneurs to sustain focus and energy, psychotherapists are secretly integrating magic mushrooms into their sessions, and clinics are using MDMA to treat refractory PTSD.
-Perhaps most importantly, regulators are increasingly approving psychedelic studies for the first time in decades, allowing researchers to fully explore the potential of psychedelics in treating a bunch of mental illnesses.
+Across the world, microdoses of LSD are being used by entrepreneurs to sustain their focus and energy, by psychotherapists who are secretly integrating magic mushrooms into their sessions, and by clinics using MDMA to treat refractory PTSD.
+Perhaps most importantly, regulators are beginning to approve psychedelic studies for the first time in decades, allowing researchers to fully explore the potential of psychedelics in treating a variety of mental illnesses.

-This growing acceptance of psychedelics as a potential source of treatment led to the opening of the world’s first psychedelic research unit in London this year, the Centre for Psychedelic Research.
-The research findings show promise—suggesting no link between mental illness and psychedelic use.
-However, as the research world warms up to the idea of using psychedelics to treat mental illness, those who will likely be prescribing it don’t seem to agree.
+This growing acceptance of psychedelics as a potential source of treatment led to the opening of the world’s first psychedelic research unit in London this year—the Centre for Psychedelic Research.
+The research findings have shown promise, suggesting no link between mental illness and psychedelic use.
+However, as the research world warms up to the idea of using psychedelics to treat mental illness, those who would likely be prescribing them don’t seem to agree.

-In a survey looking at psychiatrist’s attitudes towards hallucinogens, researchers found that most psychiatrists still believe that the use of psychedelics increases the risk of long-term cognitive problems and mental health risks.
-Interestingly, the younger psychiatrists were more likely to be optimistic about the potential of psychedelic use in mental illness.
-Older psychiatrists, who perhaps still remember the demonization of psychedelics that occurred in the mid-late 20th century, were more likely to view it as hazardous.
+In a survey looking at psychiatrist attitudes toward hallucinogens, researchers found that most psychiatrists still believe that the use of psychedelics increases the risk of long-term cognitive problems and poses risks for mental health.
+Interestingly, younger psychiatrists were more likely to be optimistic about the potential use of psychedelics for mental illness.
+Older psychiatrists, who may still remember the demonization of psychedelics that occurred in the mid-to-late 20th century, were more likely to view it as hazardous.

-Like cannabis, psychedelics will likely face the same resistance from the medical community due to the stigma attached to them.
-As the research grows in favor of using cannabis and psychedelics for specific conditions, the hope would be that the medical community is able to move past scepticism and embrace these medications as legitimate tools in their therapeutic arsenal.
-But this first requires an acknowledgement that the stigma exists and that it doesn’t have a place in medicine.
-Ultimately, we’re scientists, and if the data tells us that cannabis and psychedelics will help our patients, then we’d better start listening. [click to tweet]
+Like cannabis, the use of psychedelics in treatment will probably face resistance from the medical community because of the stigma that surrounds it.
+However, as the research grows in favor of using cannabis and psychedelics for specific conditions, there is hope that the medical community will be able to move past skepticism and embrace these medications as legitimate tools in a therapeutic arsenal.
+But this first requires an acknowledgement that stigma exists and that it doesn’t have a place in medicine.
+Ultimately we’re scientists, and if the data tells us that cannabis and psychedelics will help our patients, then we’d better start listening! [click to tweet]

 What’s your view?
 Should psychedelics be widely available?
-Should they be available on prescription, and more importantly, should psychedelics and cannabis become a standard part of care?
+Should they be available on prescription?
+More importantly, should psychedelics and cannabis become a standard part of care?
 Should they not be used in medicine at all?
 We’d love to hear your opinions!
 Please let us know your thoughts in the comments box below!